tundish/blathnaid/blathnaid/book/chapters.rst

 Legging it
 ----------

-He tramped on for two more days and nights, at a steady pace, trying not to tire himself.
+He tramped on for two more days at a steady pace, trying not to tire himself.

 He had run out of dry wood, and it was a struggle to fight off his hunger.
 He rose early to find mushrooms, and he climbed trees to rob eggs.